aws-samples/dynamodb-debunking-myths/README.md

 In this episode we will be interviewing Chris Gillespie and Jason Hunter, since they have recently wrote a blog about how to [implement resource counters with Amazon DynamoDB](https://aws.amazon.com/blogs/database/implement-resource-counters-with-amazon-dynamodb/).
 At this point in the Series we are discussing how to implement certain functionalities that are often over-simplified, however when we need to think about scale and massive paralell computing there are some elements you need to consider.

-Chris will walk us through seven approaches for managing countersL
+Chris will walk us through seven approaches for managing counters.

 1. [Atomic counters](./resource_counters/1_atomic_counter.py)
 2. [Optimistic concurrency control](./resource_counters/2_occ.py)